irahbt/simple-sourdough/README.md

 ## User Stories

 ### First Time User Goals

-1. As a First Time User, I want to easily understand the purpose of the website and the services it offers
+#### As a first time user, I want to:

+1. Easily understand the purpose of the website and the services it offers
-2. As a First Time User, I want to be able to navigate intuitively through the site
+2. Be able to navigate intuitively through the site

 ### Returning User Goals

-1. As a Returning User, I want to browse all products and recipes
+#### As a returning, I want to:

+1. Browse all products and recipes
-2. As a Returning User, I want to browse via product category
+2. Browse via product category
-3. As a Returning User, I want to search for product and/or recipe by name or description
+3. Search for product and/or recipe by name or description
-4. As a Returning User, I want to easily see what I've searched for and the search results
+4. Easily see what I've searched for and the search results
 5. As a Returning User, I want to easily select the colour and quantity of a product
-6. As a Returning User, I want to view items in my basket to be purchased
+6. View items in my basket to be purchased
-7. As a Returning User, I want to be able to adjust the quantity of individual items in my basket
+7. Be able to adjust the quantity of individual items in my basket
-8. As a Returning User, I want to see an order confirmation after checkout
+8. See an order confirmation after checkout
-9. As a Returning User, I want to receive an email confirmation after checkout
+9. Receive an email confirmation after checkout
-10. As a Returning User, I want to easily find how to become a member
+10. Easily find how to become a member
-11. As a Returning User, I want to learn about becoming a premium member
+11. Learn about becoming a premium member

 ### Member Goals

-1. As a Returning User, I want to easily login and logout
+#### As a member, I want to:

+1. Easily login and logout
-2. As a Returning User, I want to receive an email confirmation upon registering
+2. Receive an email confirmation upon registering
-3. As a Returning User, I want to recover my password in case I forget it
+3. Recover my password in case I forget it
-4. As a Returning User, I want to save/update my shipping information
+4. Save/update my shipping information
-5. As a Returning User, I want to view my order history
+5. View my order history

 ### Premium Member Goals

-1. As a Premium Member, I want to view premium content
+#### As a premium member, I want to:

+1. View premium content
-2. As a Premium Member, I want to see when new premium content is added
+2. See when new premium content is added
-3. As a Premium Member, I want to view which subscription service is enabled
+3. View which subscription service is enabled
-4. As a Premium Member, I want to easily cancel a subscription service
+4. Easily cancel a subscription service
-5. As a Premium Member, I want to view my next subscription payment date
+5. View my next subscription payment date

 ### Admin Goals
+#### As admin, I want to:

-1. As Admin, I want to add a product
+1. Add a product
-2. As Admin, I want to edit/update a product
+2. Edit/update a product
-3. As Admin, I want to delete a product
+3. Delete a product
-4. As Admin, I want to add a recipe
+4. Add a recipe
-5. As Admin, I want to edit/update a recipe
+5. Edit/update a recipe
-6. As Admin, I want to delete a recipe
+6. Delete a recipe
-7. As Admin, I want to ensure all subscriptions are up to date
+7. Ensure all subscriptions payments are up to date

 ## Design